-Labor is excluded from (iii) to prevent the Joint Account being charged fully loaded labor rates that include overhead costs.
+Labor is excluded from (iv) to prevent the Joint Account being charged fully loaded labor rates that include overhead costs.
 Affiliate labor rates that include overhead costs – as sometimes occurs with Affiliates that provide field labor or Technical Services – would not be a Competitive Transaction and would require approval.

-If an Affiliate charge does not meet the requirement of a Competitive Transaction COPAS recommends seeking approval prior to charging Joint Account.
+An Affiliate charge that does not meet one of the Competitive Transaction criteria requires approval of the Parties.
+The Operator may want to obtain approval prior to charging the Joint Account.
 Obtaining approval after the fact can be more difficult, creating exposure for the Operator.

 Documentation of commercial rates and terms in the area can include quotes, bid sheets, or invoices from unaffiliated third-party providers.
 It is preferable to get more than one quote, bid or invoice, however, that may not always be practical.
 The availability of and process for obtaining third-party supporting documentation may vary from one area to another.
 If the rates are within the range of rates offered by unaffiliated third parties for the area of Joint Operations, they are acceptable; it does not have to be an average of a pre-determined number of sources.
 Comparing an Affiliate’s rates and terms to that of a third party is not limited to price – there may be other consideration of value, such as stand-by time.